Naomi Jaffe: Early life

 Jaffe was born in upstate New York on a small family farm run by her Jewish parents.
 Her father, Abe Jaffe (February 3, 1909 – October 11, 2003), was a poultry farmer and her mother, Sadie Bakst Jaffe (May 13, 1908 – January 15, 2005), was an elementary school teacher.
 Her brother, Bernard (1945–January 2, 2004), was a musician.

-As a child, she was influenced by her Communist relatives, their influence was reflected in her later revolutionary involvement.
+As a child, she was influenced by her Communist relatives.
+Their influence was reflected in her later revolutionary involvement.
 After high school, she went on to attend Brandeis University and studied Marxism in a few classes with the professor and political theorist Herbert Marcuse.

 Students for a Democratic Society

 After receiving her undergraduate degree Jaffe founded a chapter of the Students for a Democratic Society at The New School for Social Research where she was pursuing her graduate degree in sociology.
 During graduate school, she formed a friendship with future Weatherman, David Gilbert.
 While in the SDS, Jaffe worked for the independent publication New Left Notes and published an article about equal rights for women called "The Look Is You" coauthored with Bernardine Dohrn.

 Jaffe, a known member of the group Women's International Terrorist Conspiracy from Hell (W.I.T.C.H.), participated in the 1969 demonstrations at the Miss America Pageant in Atlantic City.
 The demonstrations were held to speak out against the consumer driven oppression of women, and to say that the Miss America Pageant perpetuated false stereotypes about the capabilities of women.
-In 1969, as a member and leading feminist of the SDS, Jaffe traveled with a group of people to Hanoi to talk to Vietnamese students and others about the US antiwar movement.
+In 1969, as a member and leading feminist of the SDS, Jaffe traveled with a group of people to Hanoi to talk to Vietnamese students and others about the U.S. antiwar movement.